What Type of Insurance Will You Need When Getting Engaged or Married?

 - If you are living with your parents, contact your parent's insurance company and ask them if they can insure the ring for you until you propose.
 Once you have proposed, you can have your fiancé(e) insure it on their own policy.

-- You need to know the value to replace the ring in order to insure it.
-You should get a copy of an appraisal which describes the ring fully by a recognized appraiser, your insurance company can help you understand what they will require.
+- You need to know the value to replace the ring to insure it.
+You should get a copy of an appraisal which describes the ring fully by a recognized appraiser; your insurance company can help you understand what they will require.